 The cruise control may not hold the set speed when you are going up and down hills.
-If your speed increases going down a hill, use the brakes to slow down.
+If your speed increases going down a hill, use the brakes to slow down to the desired speed.
 This will cancel the cruise control.
 To resume the set speed, press the RES/ACCEL button.
-The CRUISE CONTROL light on the instrument panel will come back on.
+The CRUISE CONTROL indicator on the instrument panel comes on.

-Changing the Set Speed You can increase the set cruising
+Changing the Set Speed

-you can increase the set cruis speed in any of these ways:
+You can increase the set cruising speed in any of these ways: